agdturner/agdt-data-WealthAndAssetSurvey/README.md

 # agdt-data-WealthAndAssetSurvey
-Java for handling the ONS Wealth and Asset Survey.
+Java for handling the UK Office for National Statistics (ONS) Wealth and Asset Survey (WaAS).

+This Java is used in a project that is attempting to visualise and analyse the WaAS data to describe the winners and losers from the contemporary UK houseing market.